 I cannot begin to list all the children’s books awards here, but I wanted to highlight the ones that I think are the most relevant and helpful to third culture kids.
-Although I don’t have not read all the book lists below, I have read all the Caldecott and Newbery Award winners, so if you have questions about a particular book, please let me know.
+Although I have not read all the award-winning books from each award below, I have read all the Caldecott and Newbery Award winners, so if you have questions about a particular book, please let me know.
 Also, I usually tag these awards on my librarything.com so if you are searching for specific awards, just search under “tags” or type the award in the search box.
 If you are browsing through books at book sales, look for the award images below to identify these award winning books.
 They are usually highlighted in gold or silver on the title page.

 Asian/Pacific American Award (http://www.apalaweb.org/awards/literature-awards)

 The goal of the Asian/Pacific American Award for Literature is to honor and recognize individual work about Asian/Pacific Americans and their heritage, based on literary and artistic merit.
 There are six category awards: Adult Fiction, Adult Nonfiction, Young Adult, Children’s, and Picture Book.
 Only the last three are highlighted here.

 The Batchelder Award is given to the most outstanding children’s book originally published in a language other than English in a country other than the United States, and subsequently translated into English for publication in the United States.

 This award honors Mildred L. Batchelder, a former executive director of the Association for Library Service to Children, a believer in the importance of good books for children in translation from all parts of the world.
 First awarded in 1968.

 This is a great list of books to browse through (I found the best place to find the full list is at wikipedia)

 Caldecott Medal (ala.org)